 “The message needs to reach unsuspecting supporters of this abhorrent practice of breeding lions to be bottle‐fed, petted, cuddled, taken for walks and then ultimately hunted for profit,” say Dr. Simon Morgan.

-CAPTIVE-BRED LIONS PLAY NO ROLE IN CONSERVATION
+THE CAPTIVE-BREEDING OF LIONS PLAY NO ROLE IN CONSERVATION

 It is certain sectors of the voluntourism industry that are cashing in on the exploitation of these poor animals that are simply bred for the bullet.
-Dr Morgan further explains that “although the wild lion population of Africa is in decline, it is important to note that the captive breeding of lion plays no role in the conservation of this species in any way, and this is scientific fact.”
+Dr Morgan further explains that “although the wild lion population of Africa is in decline, it is important to note that the captive-breeding of lion plays no role in the conservation of this species in any way, and this is scientific fact.”